-Over the next three years, we’re investing in improved street lighting across Stockport by upgrading street lights to Light Emitting Diode (LED) units.
+We’re investing in improved street lighting across Stockport by upgrading street lights to Light Emitting Diode (LED) units.

-A small number of LEDs are currently used but we’ll be upgrading over 33,000 street lights to provide brighter, more targeted lighting to roads and pavements across the borough.
+We’ll be upgrading over 33,000 street lights to provide brighter, more targeted lighting to roads and pavements across the borough.

 The new street lights will improve the quality of lighting provided for residents and businesses.